kalmiallc/oi-prediction-smartcontract/README.md

 - `Sports sport`: Enum-based sports (`Sports`).
 - `string[] memory choices`: Named choices for each event: 'Slovenia', 'England', 'Draw'
 - `uint32[] memory initialVotes`: Initial votes that define the initial multiplier factors.
 - `uint256 initialPool`: Initial pool of tokens.
-The initial pool must be set to have more realistic betting.
+The initial pool must be set to have more realistic predictions.
 - `bytes32 _uid`: UID of the sports event.

 The title, startTime, gender, and sport provide a way to distinguish the sports events.
 This input is used to generate the UID of the event.
 The UID is calculated and verified.